 It is essential to research what RPM offers in terms of value specifically for your patients and your organization.
 Below is a list of some of the benefits of remote patient monitoring.

-• Shorter hospital stays if the patient can be discharged with a remote physiological monitoring device.
+- Shorter hospital stays if the patient can be discharged with a remote physiological monitoring device.

-• Fewer visits to the emergency room.
+- Fewer visits to the emergency room.

-• Better health outcomes for patients in rural areas.
+- Better health outcomes for patients in rural areas.

-• Better preventative management for chronic conditions.
+- Better preventative management for chronic conditions.

-• Reduced risk of COVID-19 and illness exposure for patients and healthcare workers.
+- Reduced risk of COVID-19 and illness exposure for patients and healthcare workers.

-• Increased revenue through billing for RPM
+- Increased revenue through billing for an RPM program.

 The Centers for Medicare and Medicaid Services update RPM CPT codes yearly to incentivize more practices to implement RPM for their patients.
 As a note, Medicare uses the term “remote physiologic monitoring” in its coding and billing language.

-Step #4: Evaluating RPM Vendors
+Step #4: Evaluating RPM Companies

 Bluetooth or Cellular RPM Devices?

 As part of the vendor research process, consider how cellular and Bluetooth RPM technologies work for your patient populations before making a final choice.
 Be sure to schedule live vendor demos.
-Ultimately, the better option is the one that works best for your patient population, organizational workflow, and overall remote patient monitoring program goals.
-However, it is essential to choose quality devices that are FDA-cleared.
+Ultimately, the better option is the one that works best for your patient population, workflow, and overall remote patient monitoring program goals.
+It is essential to choose quality devices that are FDA-cleared.
 FDA Class 1 regulated remote patient monitoring devices are the platinum standard in care.

 Potential RPM devices include wireless blood pressure monitors, RPM scales, wireless blood glucose monitors, and pulse oximeters.
 RPM solutions like Tenovi offer a cellular gateway, allowing virtually any Bluetooth remote patient monitoring device to connect and transmit vital signs through a cellular network.
 Using the Tenovi Gateway provides flexibility and more choices in RPM devices for your healthcare partners.
 Here is a quick summary of cellular vs. Bluetooth benefits.

-• Bluetooth devices that connect to a cellular gateway may be used right out of the box for a seamless connection and experience.
+- Bluetooth devices that connect to a cellular gateway may be used right out of the box for a seamless connection and experience.

 Step #5: Outsource vs. In-House Remote Patient Monitoring Program